atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

   only fee token reinforces this property.

-- Having a non-inflationnary fee token (in contrast to ATONE) ensures PHOTON will continue to gain value in line with AtomOne usage.
-The more transactions there are, the more PHOTON is needed, bringing scarcity and value.
+- Having a non-inflationnary fee token (in contrast to ATONE) ensures PHOTON will not be subject to the same dilution tax for non-stakers as ATONE does.

-- The requirement of burning ATONE to get PHOTON also has the side effect of bringing more value to ATONE, thanks to the decrease of the total supply of ATONE that happens in the process.
+  PHOTON holders will be subject to no dilution at all.
+The more stable nature of PHOTON  makes it a perfect candidate for a fee token.

 ### Negative

 - Users will have to choose between PHOTON and ATONE for the fee token when signing a transaction for AtomOne.
-Basically, for `MsgBurn` ATONE and PHOTON are accepted, for all other messages, only PHOTON is accepted.
+Basically, for `MsgMintPhoton` ATONE and PHOTON are accepted, for all other messages, only PHOTON is accepted.
 While this may seem obvious, it can be confusing because as far as we know, wallets do not have message-based logic regarding the choice of the fee token.
 Maybe it is time to start discussion with some wallets dev regarding that, this would improve the UX.

-> [!NOTE]
-> XXX [`TxFeeChecker`] allows to override the tx fee, one solution for the
-> problem above is to override the tx fee denom with PHOTON and keep the
-> amount.
-Note sure this is a good way though, sounds weird to accept a tx and
-> deduct from the tx signer balance a different denom than the one specified.

 ### Neutral